 - Describe what is meant by Population I

 objects and Population II objects.
 Give examples.

-- Describe the Magellenic Clouds.
+- Describe the Magallenic Clouds.

 - Why do we believe there is a lot of dark

 - Describe what is meant by the "luminosity function" of

 - Why does the X-ray variability of the

 questions similar in style to the ones below.

 Each question is worth 5 points.

 stand-alone scientific calculator!
 No smartphones allowed.